What are you searching for?

 Ready to find the perfect babysitter on the North Shore for your family?
 Here are some tips to help you out:

-1. Work out if you’re after a babysitter or a nanny: is this a one-off gig, or do you need someone regularly (same time & days every week)?
+1. Determine whether you’re looking for a babysitter or a nanny: is this a one-time arrangement, or do you need someone regularly (at the same time & days every week)?

-2. Have a few babysitters in your pool: finding a fabulous babysitter who lives nearby is great.
-Finding a couple you can also use as back-up options is even better.
-When it comes to planning a night out, you can’t always guarantee your regular babysitter is going to be free when you need them.
-Having a couple of options up your sleeve can help a lot.
+2. Have a few babysitters in your pool: finding a fabulous babysitter who lives nearby is excellent.
+Finding a couple you can also use as backup options is even better.
+When it comes to planning a night out, you can’t always guarantee that your regular babysitter will be free when you need them.
+Having a couple of options up your sleeve can be very helpful.

-3. Ask your kids for their opinion: if you’re stuck choosing between a couple of babysitters, then ask the kids who they want over.
-Having someone who clicks with your kids is important.
+3. Ask your kids for their opinion: if you’re stuck choosing between a couple of babysitters, ask the kids who they’d like to have over.
+Having someone who clicks with your kids is essential.

 More on child-minding…